code16/privat/readme.md

 # Privat

-Private is a very simple password protection for Laravel projects.
+Privat is a very simple password protection for Laravel projects.
 It's useful for websites in a staging state.

 ![Screenshot](http://i.imgur.com/jz7TTmS.png)